-The Authority's Balance Sheet shows a net pension liability of £6.447m, deriving from assets valued at £11.79m compared to a liability estimated at £18.23m.
-Whilst this has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy, as the deficit on the scheme will be made good by increased contributions over the working lives of employees.
+The Authority's Balance Sheet shows a net pension liability of £7.291m, deriving from assets valued at £11.91m compared to a liability estimated at £19.20m.
+Whilst this has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the

+Authority remains healthy, as the deficit on the scheme will be made good by increased contributions over the working lives of employees.

-The net pension liability has risen by £5,000 from 31 March 2018 (compared to a rise of £392,000 the previous year).
+The net pension liability has risen by £844,000 from 31 March 2019 (compared to a rise of £5,000 the previous year).

-Future Funding and Events after 31 March 2019
+Future Funding and Events after 31 March 2020

 In the 2015 CSR, funding for National Parks (through the Defra 'National Parks Grant') was "protected" and it was later confirmed this included an inflationary increase of 1.7% per year for the four years resulting in a rise up to £3,251,501 by 2019/20.
+A single year 'flat cash' settlement has now been provided for 2020/21 with a full CSR expected later in 2020.

-Although this grant settlement is very good news, the Authority is fully aware of its responsibility to firstly continue to use this funding efficiently and effectively and secondly, to use this time of certainty to explore ways to reduce its overall reliance on the grant.
+The Authority is fully aware of its responsibility to firstly continue to use this funding efficiently and effectively and secondly, to use this time of certainty to explore ways to reduce its overall reliance on the grant.
 In this regard, the Authority has recently been particularly successful in attracting external funding to boost that provided by Defra.
-In 2015/16 the Authority successfully applied for £2.8m of Heritage Lottery Funding for a Landscape Partnership which will be delivered alongside a host of partner organisations up to 2020.
+In 2015/16 the Authority successfully applied for £2.8m of Heritage Lottery Funding for a Landscape Partnership which will be delivered alongside a host of partner organisations up to 2021.
 It has also established National Parks Partnerships LLP alongside the other 14 UK National Parks to explore corporate partnerships at a national level which it is hoped will either generate income directly or help reduce costs (through negotiated deals) for the National Park's family - the first significant such partnership with Columbia Sportswear, a US-based outdoor footwear and clothing company, was announced in 2017.

-The Authority will also continue to explore 'shared services' opportunities either locally or with the other National Parks; the Authority already 'sells' some of its Trees, Ecology, Rangers, Archaeology, Building Conservation & Design and Communications expertise to other local organisations and at the same time 'buys' in some HR, Finance and ICT support.
+The Authority will also continue to explore 'shared services' opportunities either locally or with the other National Parks; the Authority already 'sells' some of its Rangers, Archaeology and Communications expertise to other local organisations and at the same time 'buys' in some HR, Finance and ICT support.